vuke123/Simulation-of-ICUAS-2024-competition/README.md

-# UAV Localization System for Infrastructure Inspection
+# UAV Localization System for Infrastructure Inspection | Research and Approach

 ## Overview
 This project explores the development of an **aircraft localization system** for **infrastructure inspection**, with a particular focus on **vertical gardening**.
 The system is designed to enable **precise object localization, autonomous drone navigation, and plant detection** using advanced computer vision and robotics techniques.